bambanggr/ova-fitgirl-list-games/README.md

 # ova-fitgirl-list-games
-List games from Ova Games &amp; FitGirl
+Scrapping List games from Ova Games &amp; FitGirl
+Will be automated using AirFlow
+This repo for education purpose only.